Scribbles & Wanderlust

 ADULT FICTION

 Pie-in-the-sky: A fresh and unique spin on historical events that then asks, “what if…?”
 What if witches were real during XYZ historical event?
 What if witches were behind A?
 What if magic was the cause of B?
 What if someone with XYZ abilities could’ve changed the outcome to C?
 What if magic/witches were the root of religion?
+What is it about intelligent or outspoken women across time that labels them a witch?
 Take the idea and run with it.
+My biggest craving is anything that falls in the realm of gothic fiction.
+Gothic horror, gothic romance, Byronic heroes, traveling women, uncanny and eerie, haunted spaces (real speculative or imagined––leave the reader wondering!), you name it and I want it.

 Pie-in-the-sky: I’ve found I’m drawn to two particular sorts of protagonists and life journeys in women’s fiction.
 The first is the character that thinks they’re content when actually they’re lonely.
 Though these characters are typically older or curmudgeonly––and that’s okay––a kind and young character can experience this too.
 I’m drawn to the ways in which another character/event challenges them to break routine.
 The second is the character that has something preventing them from moving forward in life––grief, finances, a relationship––and the snowball effect that has throughout the narrative.
 I want to read something joyful and uplifting, with levity and humor throughout.

-Pie-in-the-sky: Lately I’ve been craving Gilded Age/turn-of-the-century narratives, particularly in the ways American wealth supported British aristocracy.
-I also want to read about women we know (Wu Zetian, Elizabeth Bathory, Mette Magrete Tvistman), women behind great men in history, and women being the first in smaller [and oftentimes fictional] ways––like the first to run her family’s Victorian shop, with Sarah Waters vibes, for example.
+Pie-in-the-sky: I want to read about women we know (Wu Zetian, Elizabeth Bathory, Mette Magrete Tvistman), women we may or may not know behind great men in history, and women being the first in smaller [and oftentimes fictional] ways––like the first to run her family’s shop in the 1800s, with Sarah Waters vibes, for example––wherein they deal with society at large and overcome obstacles.
+A lot of this is biographical historical fiction, which can be hard to execute without sounding distant or like reading a textbook––but I do enjoy this!

 YOUNG ADULT FICTION